tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 export:

 * *Object* row shows the name of the active object.
+* **Copy Settings to Objects** tool copies the SnappyHexMesh GUI settings from *the active object* to all *selected mesh objects*.
+This allows mass modification of SnappyHexMesh settings when dealing with numerous objects.
 * *Object Bounds [min] [max]* shows the minimum and maximum coordinates of two box corners which span the volume included by the mesh object (bounding box).